Langtang Trek - 8 Days

 Can special diets be accommodated?

-What 's the best season to trek?
+What is the best season to trek?

 Can it snow during the trek?